Tools for thinking: Icebergs and Undercurrents

 Suppose we want to address the gender gap problem, i.e., women get paid less than men for the same work.

 While this is a complex problem, one pattern we could observe is that women who are mothers are affected more than other women.

-Finally, society’s mental model is that “caregiving is more of a woman’s duty than a man’s duty.”
+Finally, society’s mental model is that “caregiving is more of a woman’s duty than a man’s.”

-I believe that the role of leaders is actually to work on the Structures/Systems and the Mental Models.
-In this case, a leader should transform the society’s mental models surrounding caregiving.
-Changing mental models are hard, and so, designing and modifying the systems in place can significantly help as well (more on this later).
+I believe that leader's role is to work on the Structures/Systems and the Mental Models.
+In this case, a leader should transform society’s mental models surrounding caregiving.
+Changing mental models is hard, so designing and modifying the systems in place can also significantly help (more on this later).
 For example, this will involve improving access to childcare.

-As alluded above, leadership requires thinking in levels three (designing systems) and four (transforming mental models).
-If you are in a leadership role, but operating at levels one (reactive) and two (anticipating), then perhaps you are doing more of management than leadership.
+As mentioned above, leadership requires thinking in levels three (designing systems) and four (transforming mental models).
+If you are in a leadership role but operating at levels one (reactive) and two (anticipating), you may be doing more management than leadership.

 Even if you are not in a leadership position, you could utilize Iceberg analysis to help inform you how to work on problems.
-When you run into issues with a collaborator, try to come up with the real reason why conflict is arising.
+When you run into issues with a collaborator, try to come up with why conflict is arising.

 Iceberg Analysis for personal development